 This is Ingka Centers’ most significant investment project in China, exceeding RMB 8 billion and a total construction area of approximately 430,000 square meters.
 Livat Shanghai will serve as a one-stop destination combining retail and office spaces, reflecting Ingka Centres’ long-term commitment to growth in the Chinese market.
 Additionally, this marks the first Livat with IKEA in Shanghai, where the two brands will work together towards a shared vision to create a better everyday life for the many people of Shanghai and its surrounding areas.

-(Image - Grand Opening Ceremony)

 On its opening day, Livat Shanghai was bustling with visitors, signaling the excitement and demand for this type of mixed-use space.
 Ingka Centres’ Managing Director Cindy Andersen shared her thoughts: “Every Livat is more than just a place to shop – it’s a space where people come together, inspired by a sense of community and countless reasons to visit.
 Livat Shanghai is a key milestone as we celebrate 15 years in China, and we are excited to continue our journey, bringing fresh experiences to communities and visitors.”